Ashind-byte/BlameMySelf.hpp/README.md

 😅 **BlameMyself – Because Writing #includes is Just Too Much**

 Ever sat down to write a C++ header and thought, “I wish someone else could just deal with all the #include nonsense?”
 Well, now you can!
-Meet BlameMyself – the ultimate tool for generating C++ header and source files with standard library includes, because obviously you are to blame for starting another C++ project in the first place.
+Meet BlameMyself – the ultimate tool for generating C++ header and source files with standard library includes, because obviously you are to blame for starting another C++ project in the first place.This is my mini hobby project so feel free to blame me :D.

 This little utility lets you: